kunalrsharma/DS/IMDB/README.md

 6) Study of correlation heat map indicates insignificant role of 'primaryTitle' so it is dropped.
 7) Eventually, the feature space consists of following variables:
    'tconst','numVotes','directors','startYear','runtimeMinutes','genres'.
 8) Finally, for modeling a regression approach is taken.
-Alternatively, a classification approach could be taken.
+Alternatively, a classification approach could be tried as well by treating [1,2,...,10] as class labels. (partitions of length 0.5 could be used for greater precision)

 ## Analysis and Modeling:
 1) First we look at the feature that's most clearly related to ratings, 'numVotes'.
    Looking at the skewness and Kurtosis values, both of which are negative indicate a lef-tailed, non-normal platykurtic distribution.
-As a result, outlier and noise are not significant.
+As a result, outlier and noise are not significant(in ratings).
-2) After simplifing the data as mentioned above, differnt machine learning models are tried.
+2) After simplifing the data as mentioned above, different machine learning models are tried.
-3) Firstly,  the ratinngs are not linear in the feature space.
+3) Firstly,  the ratings are not linear in the feature space.
 4) Secondly, it is quite safe to assume that users rating movies is a biased process.
 So the data contains high bias.
    Therefore, one of the best techqniques to deal with biased, non-linear data is boosting.
 5) Nevertheless, we start with OLS and Ridge rigression.